 The patent protects a radio communication system.
 The German Federal Patent Court declared the patent invalid in seven out of 15 claims.
-Phillips’ infringement action against the two mobile phone manufacturers at the Mannheim Regional Court was based on these same claims, and initally proved successful.
+Philips’ infringement action against the two mobile phone manufacturers at the Mannheim Regional Court was based on these same claims, and initially proved successful.

 In the UK, the patent is being attacked by Asus and HTC, as confirmed by the High Court London in May 2018 (case ID: HP-2015-000063).
 The Regional Court The Hague, on the other hand, toppled the patent in the first instance.
 In the UK and the Netherlands, appeals are ongoing.